Kinds-of-Intelligence-CFI/animal-ai/docs/Using-Virtual-Environment.md

 - Deactivate with `conda deactivate`.

 ## Conclusion
-Conda environments offer a robust solution for managing complex dependencies and are particularly useful for projects requiring a combination of Python and non-Python packages.
-This guide should help you get started with Conda for managing your Python environments alongside traditional virtual environments.
+Virtual Environments offer a robust solution for managing complex dependencies and are particularly useful for projects requiring a combination of Python and non-Python packages.
+This guide should help you get started with Conda or Python's Virtual Environments for using with Animal-AI.